top of page

 - Pete Ford, jazz pianist

-Currently, Shirtz and is active as a guest artist and leads the Michael Shirtz Quartet, teaches at Heidelberg University School of Music & Theatre, and conducts the Symphony Chorale with the Firelands Symphony Orchestra & School of Music.
-Shirtz is a member of ASCAP, African American Jazz Caucus, American Choral Directors Association, Jazz Education Network, and an advocate for mental health awareness.
+Currently, Shirtz is an active performer and leads the Michael Shirtz Quartet, conducts the Symphony Chorale with the Firelands Symphony Orchestra & School of Music, teaches with Heidelberg University's School of Music & Theatre, and is a producer with Tri-C JazzFest & Performing Arts.
+Shirtz is a member of ASCAP, African American Jazz Caucus, American Choral Directors Association, and Jazz Education Network.
+His advocacy for mental health awareness and engaging communities in creativity have led to a series of programs and workshops with Dr. Deforia Lane entitled, Finding Your Way.

 Shirtz is a member for the following organizations: